BenHancock/Learning/README.md

 # Learning
-I'm learning to code and us GitHub
+I'm learning to code and use GitHub